yamakyusuf4/Blackjack/README.md

 ![Gameplay Screenshot](Images/blackjack_screenshot.png)

 A simple **Blackjack** card game made with **Unity** and **C#**, built as part of my journey to learn game development.
-It’s a lightweight project that focuses on game logic, UI handling, and core Unity scripting. 🚨<ins>**Important:** This is a pre-release version of my Blackjack game, created to practice and improve my C# and Unity skills.
-It’s not the full game yet, I’m still developing it and plan to add more features soon!</ins>
+It’s a lightweight project that focuses on game logic, UI handling, and core Unity scripting. 🚨<ins>**Important:**</ins> This is a pre-release version of my Blackjack game, created to practice and improve my C# and Unity skills.
+It’s not the full game yet, I’m still developing it and plan to add more features soon!

 ---